Matt Bai: Journalism career

 He began his career as a speechwriter for the U.S. Committee for UNICEF, writing for Audrey Hepburn, among others, and his international coverage includes reporting from Liberia and Iraq.

-Before joining the New York Times Magazine, Bai was city desk reporter for the Boston Globe and a national correspondent for Newsweek magazine.
-In 2001, Bai was a fellow at the Institute of Politics at Harvard's Kennedy School of Government, where he led a seminar on the next generation of political journalism.
-He has also been a fellow at the Hoover Institution at Stanford and the Institute of Politics at the University of Chicago.
+Before joining the staff of New York Times Magazine, Bai was city desk reporter for the Boston Globe and a national correspondent for Newsweek magazine.
+In 2001, Bai was a fellow at Harvard Institute of Politics at Harvard Kennedy School at Harvard University, where he led a seminar on the next generation of political journalism.
+He has also been a fellow at the Hoover Institution at Stanford University and the University of Chicago Institute of Politics.

-Other work by Bai for the New York Times Magazine has included cover stories on John McCain's philosophy about war and Barack Obama's strategy to win over white men, as well as a much-discussed cover essay, "Is Obama the End of Black Politics?”.
+Other work by Bai for the New York Times Magazine has included cover stories on John McCain's philosophy about war and Barack Obama's strategy to win over white men, as well as a much-discussed cover essay, "Is Obama the End of Black Politics?".
 During the 2008 primaries, Bai wrote an online blog, The Primary Argument, on The New York Times website.
-He also wrote a personal essay about his Japanese American in-laws for the anthology I Married My Mother-in-Law: And Other Tales of In-Laws We Can’t Live With—and Can’t Live Without (Riverhead Books, 2006).
+He also wrote a personal essay about his Japanese American in-laws for the anthology, I Married My Mother-in-Law: And Other Tales of In-Laws We Can't Live With—and Can't Live Without, published in 2006 by Riverhead Books.

 In a 2007 interview with the Progressive Book Club, Bai said his political work is more influenced by novelists writing about urban decline in America than by other political writers.
-"I think novelists have done a better job on the whole of describing the confusing moment we’re in, in this post-industrial era", he said.
-"Writers like Philip Roth, Richard Russo (especially Empire Falls and Nobody’s Fool and The Risk Pool), Richard Ford (especially The Sportswriter)—they’ve really tapped into a deep confusion."
+"I think novelists have done a better job on the whole of describing the confusing moment we're in, in this post-industrial era", he said.
+"Writers like Philip Roth, Richard Russo (especially Empire Falls and Nobody's Fool and The Risk Pool), Richard Ford (especially The Sportswriter)—they've really tapped into a deep confusion."